 Disorders such as schizophrenia can originate in certain regions of the brain and then spread out to affect connected areas.
 Identifying these regions of the brain, and how they affect the other areas they communicate with, would allow drug companies to develop better treatments and could ultimately help doctors make a diagnosis.
 But interpreting the vast amounts of data produced by brain scans to identify these connecting regions has so far proved impossible.

-Now, researchers in the Computer Science and Artificial Intelligence Laboratory at MIT have developed an algorithm that can analyze information from medical images to identify diseased areas of the brain and their connections with other regions.
+Now, researchers in the Computer Science and Artificial Intelligence Laboratory (CSAIL) at MIT have developed an algorithm that can analyze information from medical images to identify diseased areas of the brain and their connections with other regions.

 The MIT researchers will present the work next month at the International Conference on Medical Image Computing and Computer Assisted Intervention in Nice, France.